Vitaccino “Slimming” Coffee Contains Dangerous Drug

-The U.S. Food and Drug Administration (FDA) is warning consumers that Vitaccino, a product marketed as a 100% herbal dietary aid, contains the dangerous drug sibutramine, previously sold under the trade name Meridia.
+The U.S. Food and Drug Administration (FDA) is warning consumers that Vitaccino coffee, a product marketed as a 100% herbal dietary aid, contains the dangerous drug sibutramine, previously sold under the trade name Meridia.

 According to the Plain Dealer, the FDA has discovered sibutramine n more than 30 weight loss products since January, 2013.
 The products included a variety of capsules, powders and other slimming coffee drinks.